Local Leaders of Mathematics Education

 Maths Hubs identify, develop and support LLMEs who:

-• lead high-quality school and professional development, including Teaching for Mastery Work Groups, specialist knowledge for teaching mathematics (SKTM) programmes, and maths leadership communities
+• lead high-quality school and professional development in mathematics, including Teaching for Mastery Work Groups; specialist knowledge for teaching mathematics programmes; and mathematics leadership communities

 • establish and sustain long-term working relationships with leadership in schools and trusts, enabling them to agree the forms of support that will be most relevant for their needs

-• are well prepared for their role through NCETM accredited LLME programmes, and through participation in NCETM-led project communities
+• are well prepared for their role through the NCETM-accredited LLME programmes (Mastery Specialist, Professional Development Lead, and School Development Lead), and through participation in NCETM-led project communities

 • are supported and developed by their Maths Hub leadership through participation in their local LLME community

-• are fully supported in their LLME role by their own school’s leadership and have external recognition for their expert role as LLMEs.
+• are fully supported in their LLME role by their own school’s leadership and have external recognition for their expert role as local leaders of mathematics education.